 The Republicans routinely railed against former President Barack Obama for excessive spending, swelling deficits, and adding to the national debt.
 Now that the Republicans control the White House and Congress, they have the opportunity to remedy the pecuniary damage imposed by Obama.
 Unfortunately, despite a few monetary successes, the GOP is fumbling.
 This is the party of Warren Harding, Calvin Coolidge, and Dwight D. Eisenhower, men who personified fiscal conservatism.
 Why can’t today’s generation behave in the same political manner as they did?

 What do you think of the $15 billion in cuts?
-Let us know in the comments section!We value your comments!
-Please weigh in on our comment section below.
+Let us know in the comments section!Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com